Bathurst 1000: Famous winners

 Larry Perkins is the equal fourth most successful driver at Bathurst, with six victories (1982–84, 1993, 1995 and 1997).
 Like Jim Richards, Perkins achieved three of his victories as co-drivers with Brock in consecutive years in the Holden Dealer Team era.

-Mark Skaife has also won six times, his first was in 1991, with a Nissan Skyline GT-R. He also won in 1992 in the same car, and in 2001, 2002, 2005 and 2010 in a Holden Commodore.
+Mark Skaife has also won six times.
+His first won in 1991 with a Nissan Skyline GT-R, then again in 1992 with the same car, and in 2001, 2002, 2005 and 2010 in a Holden Commodore.

-Garth Tander is a five time winner, all of which with Holdens.
+Garth Tander is also a six-time winner at Bathurst, five of which came in Holden Commodores.
+His sixth and most recent win came in 2025, his first in a Ford.

 Jamie Whincup, the driver with the most championship titles in ATCC/Supercars history, is a four-time winner of the race.
-His first three wins were with Craig Lowndes, with his fourth coming in 2012.
+His first three wins were with Craig Lowndes, with his fourth coming in 2012 with Paul Dumbrell.

 Canadian-born Allan Moffat is Ford's most successful Bathurst driver, winning the race four times (1970, 1971, 1973 and 1977).
 The 1977 race saw Moffat and teammate Colin Bond cross the finish line side by side after opening up an indomitable lead in the early laps.

-Dick Johnson first rose to fame during the 1980 race when his privately entered Ford Falcon hit a rock that had fallen (or been pushed; the subject is still debated to this day) onto the track.
+Dick Johnson first rose to fame during the 1980 race when his privately entered Ford Falcon hit a rock that had fallen (or been pushed; the topic is still debated) onto the track.
 Thanks to public donations of over A$70,000 – and a matching donation from Ford – Johnson was able to rebuild his car and win the Bathurst race the following year.
 He went on to win twice more, in 1989 and 1994.